jordans-code/Fairy-Ring/README.md

 ### Google Chrome: <a href="https://chrome.google.com/webstore/detail/fairy-ring/ncmgbhjephcfekbcdfeclbjldipffmge" target="_blank">Chrome Webstore</a>

 ### Firefox & Firefox Android: <a href="https://addons.mozilla.org/en-US/firefox/addon/fairy-ring/" target="_blank">Firefox Addons</a>

-<a name="Versions"></a>
-## Versions

-### BETA 0.3.1:
-Features:
-+ Added Firefox and Firefox Android support.

-Bug Fixes:
-+ Fixed issue where logging into the game would cause the main page extension to not load until navigating to a new page.

-### BETA 0.3.0:
-Features:
-+ Added alchemy page settings and buttons, this will automatically fill in the alchemy page and place buttons on the top of the page for ease of access.

-Changes:
-+ If multiple wildlife are spotted, the autotyper will now append "x2" (or however many) rather than repeating itself.
-+ Wilting gardens will no longer be hidden, regardless of having food or not.

-### BETA 0.2.3:
-Changes:
-+ "Hide gardens with no food" will now also hide frozen gardens.

-Bug fixes:
-+ Fixed a bug involving the homepage throwing null values which caused errors.

-### BETA 0.2.2:
-Bug fixes:
-+ App now loads UI upon clicking the in-built "refresh garden" button, and the refresh button on the title.

-### BETA 0.2.1:
-Bug fixes

-### BETA 0.2.0:
-Initial beta release, expect frequent changes/some gliches.

 <a name="Features"></a>
 ## Features